-When we did start, the first project we undertook was unlike anything either of us had tried before: We turned our small half-bath into a large master bathroom by adding a roof dormer.
-Which basically means we gained much of the needed space from that underrated commodity: Thin air.
+The very first remodel that my husband Chris and I undertook in our current home was unlike anything that either of us had tried before: We turned our small half-bath into a large master bathroom by adding a roof dormer.
+Which basically means we gained most of the needed space from that underrated commodity: Thin air.

 The Inspired Room Tour